Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

-- Be Aggressive: A PA is a lightening rod for hate and frustration.
+- Be Aggressive: A PA is a lightning rod for hate and frustration.
 Many department personnel have their own agenda and will push past you regardless if there is a lockdown in progress or not.
 Your job is to protect people from themselves and be that repetitive voice that tells everyone to stay back.
 It is very taxing but you cannot stop.

 - No Egos: A PA is at the bottom of the totem pole and nothing more than a walking eggshell.
 Regardless of how much independent film you've done or how old you are, your job is to do those jobs nobody else wants to do.
 It doesn't matter if you are a military veteran or a high school student, if your ego cannot handle being at the bottom, getting yelled at, or ordered around then you have no business being on a film set.
 Period.

 - Thick Skin: You will be yelled at, everyone will.
 It is a fact of life.
 Especially when the production starts experiencing problems or if you are not doing something you are supposed to.
 Take nothing anyone says personally.
 At the end of the day, everything is water under the bridge.
 Holding a grudge against someone because they yelled at you, will only hurt you, not them.
 Never shout or talk back.

 - Operating out of Your Comfort Zone: If you have difficulty multi-tasking, hate surprises, or cannot think in the moment, then Hollywood probably isn't for you.
 One moment you could be sitting at a road lock up doing nothing, ten minutes later you could be thrown the keys to a rental car and ordered to pick someone up from the hotel or airport.
 Which hotel?
 It's up to you to find out.
 How?
 Ask lots of questions.